NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

       gcp1.gcp gcp2.gcp gcp3.gcp \
       -o run_ba/run

+Using the proper value for ``--datum`` is very important, otherwise the longitude-latitude-height values in the GCP files will not be interpreted correctly.

 There can be more than one GCP file.

 The residuals for the GCP will be printed at the end of the